Sivanath Sastri College

 Sivanath Sastri College is an undergraduate college for women in Kolkata, India, and is popularly referred to as South City Morning.
 It is affiliated with the University of Calcutta.
 The name commemorates the legacy of Brahmo social reformer Sivanath Sastri.
 It shares premises with Heramba Chandra College (popularly known as South City Day) and Prafulla Chandra College (popularly known as South City Evening).

 Library

 The library was founded on the ideals of the nineteenth century Brahmo educational movement with its focus on providing quality education to women as pioneered by Pandit Sivanath Sastri.
-Today even though it is hard-pressed for space and lacks desired manpower, the Sivanath Sastri college library continues with its mission to help the community to grow.

 The collection

 The library has a collection of more than 39,000 volumes which also include a small collection of conventional reference books.
 The library functions as a consortium of five separate units: the Central library, the Honours Seminar library, the Staff-room library, the Departmental library of Geography and the Departmental library of Botany.
 While all accredited users may access the Central library, access to the Honours Seminar library is restricted to the Honours students and teachers.
 The staffroom library is for class room reference, while the departmental libraries are for use by the teachers and the students of the respective departments.
 Apart from the books acquired under college grant and UGC grant there is a small collection of books donated by the users and well wishers named "Prafulla Chandra Roy Text Book Library".